joshbalfour/final-year-project/Documents/Project Plan.md

 	* Display them on the page using two way data binding

-###R3.F1 - Write Algorithm to predict crossing times within 30 minutes - 60 MH
+###R3.F1 - Write Algorithm to predict crossing times to a 90% degree of accuracy within 2 minutes - 60 MH
 * R3.F1.T1 Download historic time train data - 8 MH

 	* Use Darwin Data Feed from R1.F2.T1

 * R3.F1.T2 Write view to sanitise/convert/extract the data we need - 4 MH
-* R3.F1.T3 Write algorithm to analyze future times and work out when the rail crossing barrier will be closed to within 30 minutes - 48 MH
+* R3.F1.T3 Write algorithm to analyze future times and work out when the rail crossing barrier will be closed to within 2 minutes - 48 MH

 ###R4.F1 - Create API - 4 MH
 * R4.F1.T1 Set up connection to database - 1 MH